 - Greater transparency and traceability: Because every network member in a blockchain database has access to the entire database of transactions and their history, they benefit from real-time transaction-level assurance.
 Such systems can also be much easier to audit.

-- Less risk: With Salesforce Blockchain, your business process network creates transactions using a distributed, permission, immutable ledger.
+- Less risk: With Salesforce Blockchain, your business procedure system makes exchanges utilizing a distributed, authorization, immutable ledger.

 Salesforce Blockchain for productivity

-Adopting blockchain solutions can help companies ensure their workforces become more productive over time.
+Acquire blockchain solutions can help organizations guarantee their workforces become more productive over time.
 The reason lies with the technology’s power to create systems that are more reliable and accurate, reducing the occurrence of out-of-date or duplicated records, lost data, and potentially costly administrative errors.